Summary of Our Program:

 The elementary school adopted a Christian science curriculum that is published by Purposeful Design through the Association of Christian Schools International.
 Throughout the elementary years, students are introduced to the basics of life, earth/space, physical and chemical science.
 Students learn through the scientific method, experiments, hands on activities and projects, and special events such as the Science Fair and God’s World Day.
 Science field trips include Lowry Park Zoo, MOSI, The Florida Aquarium and a visit to the farm.

 Elementary music instruction includes songs, voice, instruments and theory.
-Students in grades 3-8 can participate in the Academy Mixed Chorus.
+Students in grades k-5 can participate in the Chorus.
 Musical talent is showcased through special chapels, programs, music festivals, and trips to local retirement centers.
 Students also participate in an annual choir trip where they travel and sing in various Florida cities.
-The Academy Mixed Chorus also performs at the Tampa Bay Performing Arts Center each year.

 Elementary students visit the school media center on a weekly basis.
 Students are taught how to use the library, have the opportunity to check out books and are assisted with research for information using a variety of resources including encyclopedias, almanacs, specific subject references and the Internet.